Get Approved for up to $35,000 in 3 minutes

 Final Thoughts

-Since the majority of Canadians are considered to be middle-class, it makes sense that many people would consider it to be based on lifestyle rather than income.
+Since the majority of Canadians are considered to be middle-class, it makes sense that many people would consider it to be based on lifestyle rather than income, even though those with only half the possessions we consider middle class could still be middle class.
 It’s also possible to make a single income that isn’t considered to be middle-class but has a total income from the household that’s middle-class income or even upper-middle-class income.

-No matter where you fall on the class scale, though, you want to ensure that you’re making at least a living wage.
+No matter where you fall on the class scale, though, you want to look at the bigger picture and ensure that you’re making at least a living wage.
 Depending on where you live, the living wage is going to change, but ideally, $45,000 is the minimum for unattached individuals.
 The more people that are in your household, the higher the income will be needed to make a living wage.

 Online Loans from 9.99%*